CompassHB/mobile/README.md

 # Compass HB

-This is an open-source mobile application (iOS and Android) for Compass Bible Church in Huntington Beach, Calfifornia.
+This is an open-source mobile application (iOS and Android) for Compass Bible Church in Huntington Beach, California.
 Contributions welcome.

 [Download on the Apple Store (iOS)](https://appsto.re/us/n_WA6.i)